Museum to Debut First Major Exhibition Featuring American Indian Contemporary Artist Jeffrey Gibson

-DENVER—May 16, 2017—The Denver Art Museum (DAM) today announced that it will present contemporary artist Jeffrey Gibson’s first major museum exhibition, showcasing his acclaimed multi-disciplinary work from 2011 to the present.
+DENVER—January 9, 2018—The Denver Art Museum (DAM) today announced that it will present contemporary artist Jeffrey Gibson’s first major museum exhibition, showcasing his acclaimed multi-disciplinary work from 2011 to the present.
 On view May 13–Aug.
 12, 2018, Jeffrey Gibson: Like a Hammer will feature about 65 objects comprising large and mid-sized figurative works, text-based wall hangings, a significant selection of his illustrious Everlast beaded punching bags, painted works on rawhide and canvas, as well as videos.
 Organized by DAM and curated by John Lukavic, associate curator of Native Arts, the exhibition will chronicle a pivotal moment in the artist’s career when his contemporary artistic practice converged with his Native American heritage.

 “Jeffrey Gibson is widely recognized as a unique and influential voice in contemporary art as well as within Native American art circles, and we are eager to present his first major museum exhibition, which is bold in both color and scale,” said Christoph Heinrich, Frederick and Jan Mayer Director of the DAM.
 “This exhibition builds on our ongoing initiative to showcase contemporary art by American Indian artists.
 It is also a continuation of our emphasis on organizing monographic exhibitions, exposing, and in some cases introducing, our visitors to a single artist’s creative process.”